aileen-byte/Team14/personal statements/Aileen.md

 <img width="1087" height="739" alt="image" src="https://github.com/user-attachments/assets/9fc8532d-b5bd-46e0-80f8-09a11a37b343" />

 As mentioned earlier, we had all agreed to follow the textbook’s datapath diagrams throughout the project, ensuring that our modules remained consistent with a shared architectural design and reducing ambiguity during implementation and debugging.
+Jeshmeera and Venice were Design Leads on this section of the project and I handled overall implementation and debugging.

 ## Testing, Debugging and Cleaning